Godmothered

-Godmothered is a 2020 American fantasy comedy-drama film directed by Sharon Maguire, written by Kari Granlund and Melissa Stack, and starring Jillian Bell and Isla Fisher.
+Godmothered is a 2020 American Christmas fantasy comedy film directed by Sharon Maguire, written by Kari Granlund and Melissa Stack, starring Jillian Bell and Isla Fisher.
 The Walt Disney Company first began developing the film in September 2019, with Maguire joining the production as director later that month.
 Principal photography began in January 2020 in Boston, Massachusetts.
 Produced by Walt Disney Pictures, The Montecito Picture Company and Secret Machine Entertainment, it was released on Disney+ on December 4, 2020.
-The film received mixed reviews from critics.
+The film received moderately positive reviews from critics.

 Plot

 In a magical place called the Motherland, fairy godmothers train so that they can help people's wishes come true.
-Among them is the youngest, and only fairy who is not elderly, Eleanor Fay Bloomingbottom who gleefully commits to the craft despite not being very good at it.
+Among them is the youngest, and only fairy who is not elderly, Eleanor Bloomingbottom who gleefully commits to the craft despite not being very good at it.
 The godmothers stick to a "formula" that many have grown bored with (i.e., true love, castle, etc.).
 Eleanor learns from another godmother that the school is to be shut down, as nobody makes wishes anymore, and that they will have to learn to be tooth fairies instead.
 Determined, Eleanor checks the assignment room and discovers a letter from a 10-year-old girl named Mackenzie Walsh and decides to help her.
 She is aided by the oldest student, Agnes, who warns her that if she is found out, the school will shut down and, worse, her powers will be stripped.

 Eleanor ends up in the real world where a friendly trucker takes her to Boston, where to her shock and dismay, Mackenzie is now a miserable 40-year-old single mother who works at a failing television station that reports on puff pieces.
 She manages to convince her that she is a fairy godmother by displaying her magic and Mackenzie is forced to take her home to her two daughters, Mia and Jane, and her sister Paula, who helps with looking after the kids.
 Mackenzie has trouble raising her children as Jane has social anxiety when it comes to singing, which she needs to do for her high school.
 Eleanor is forced to sleep in the basement and comes to believe, based on a comment Mackenzie made, that her husband ran away.